Azure/azure-sdk/docs/python/design.md

 #### Model types

 Client libraries represent entities transferred to and from Azure services as model types.
 Certain types are used for round-trips to the service.
 They can be sent to the service (as an addition or update operation) and retrieved from the service (as a get operation).
 These should be named according to the type.
-For example, a `ConfigurationSetting` in App Configuration, or an `Event` on Event Grid.
+For example, a `ConfigurationSetting` in App Configuration, or a `VirtualMachine` on for Azure Resource Manager.

 Data within the model type can generally be split into two parts - data used to support one of the champion scenarios for the service, and less important data.
 Given a type `Foo`, the less important details can be gathered in a type called `FooDetails` and attached to `Foo` as the `details` attribute.